Generalizing Adam to Manifolds for Efficiently Training Transformers: Computing Correlations in the Multihead-Attention Layer

 With this we can now give a better interpretation of what the projection matrices $W_i^V$, $W_i^K$ and $W_i^Q$ should do: they map the original data to lower-dimensional subspaces.
 We then compute correlations between the representation in the $K$ and in the $Q$ basis and use this correlation to perform a convex reweighting of the vectors in the $V$ basis.
 These reweighted \textit{values} are then fed into a standard feedforward neural network.

-Because the main task of the $W_i^V$, $W_i^K$ and $W_i^Q$ matrices here is for them to find bases, it makes sense to constrain them onto the Stiefel manifold; they do not and should not have the maximum possible generality.
+Because the main task of the $W_i^V$, $W_i^K$ and $W_i^Q$ matrices here is for them to find bases, it makes sense to constrain them onto the Stiefel manifold; they do not need to have the maximum possible generality.